Tips to Help Lower Your A1c

 4. Reduce snacking

 Right when your blood sugar is beginning to lower and normalize, you start the process all over again and force your pancreas to keep working instead of taking a much-needed break.
 Even if your blood sugar gets down to a decent number, it’s not there long enough to make a difference in your A1c.
 You have to spend more time at lower blood glucose levels than high to achieve a decent A1c.
 For example, you may test at 115 after a meal and before a snack, which isn’t terrible.
-Once you eat, in an hour you could be right back up over 140 and stay there for a while.
+Once you eat, you could be right back up to over 140 in an hour and stay there for a while.
 Just because your glucose test says 115 every time you test doesn’t mean you will have a good A1c.
 You may be spending an hour below 140 for every 4 hours you spend above it.

 Consult your provider for more guidance